Stefouch/sebedius-yearzero-discord-bot/README.md

 * `help` – The bot's manual.
 Read it!
 * `setconf prefix [value]` – Changes the bot's prefix to a new value (can be '?' or '>' or anything else).
 Only a member with administrator rights can change this setting.
+* `initiative [quantity]` – Draws one or more initiative cards.
+Use the parameter `shuffle` to reset the deck of cards.

 #### MYZ commands